BCMA Enduring CME’s

 A new law went into effect on April 1, 2022, requiring physicians to complete implicit bias training for 2022 license renewals.
 This is a one-time requirement for physicians.

-The training program must be accredited by the Accreditation Council for Continuing Medical Education (ACCME) or recognized by a health occupation board.
-The course does not have to be specific to physicians – any course that meets the implicit bias training criteria is acceptable.
+This training program is accredited by the Accreditation Council for Continuing Medical Education (ACCME).
+This course is approved by the Maryland Office of Minority Health and Health Disparities.
 The Maryland Board of Physicians does not endorse any specific course.

 Licensees who have completed any implicit bias training course since 10/1/2020 will be considered to have fulfilled the training requirement for physician license renewal.

-Baltimore County Medical Association has an implicit bias CME program available online – What does implicit bias mean for you and our health care system?
+This online streaming CME program is called What does implicit bias mean for you and our health care system?

 The panel is moderated by Stephen Thomas, Ph.D., Professor of Health and Policy Management at the University of Maryland, Director, Maryland Center for Health Equity and Mayor Omar Neal, radio show host who served as former mayor of Tuskegee, Alabama.